-How Reason Can Lead To God: A Philosopher’s Bridge To Faith (Joshua Rasmussen, IPV Academic, 2019) is a must-read for Christian apologists and anyone who wants to improve how they think and talk with people about the existence of God.
+How Reason Can Lead To God: A Philosopher’s Bridge To Faith (Joshua Rasmussen, IVP Academic, 2019) is a must-read for Christian apologists and anyone who wants to improve how they think and talk with people about the existence of God.

 Joshua Rasmussen (PhD, Notre Dame) is an associate professor of philosophy at Azusa Pacific University in Azusa, California.
 He is also the author of Defending the Correspondence Theory of Truth and Necessary Existence.

 Rasmussen writes as someone who has struggled with the idea of God’s existence and purpose in life.
 His struggle led him to investigate truth and that led him to a strong and evidential belief in God.
 As he wrote in his book, “My aim is to use reason to secure a path to truth.” (p 16)